 Many kids resist pooping on the potty because of constipation.
 The physical strain can even traumatize them into thinking pooping will always be painful.

-Ease her constipation by adding more fiber to her meals, especially “P” fruits like pears, plums, peaches, and prunes.
-And avoid food that can be contributing to constipation, like bananas, rice, and applesauce, as well as dairy if she has difficulty digesting lactose.
+Ease your child’s constipation by adding more fiber to his meals, especially “P” fruits like pears, plums, peaches, and prunes, as well as vegetables and whole grains.
+And avoid food that can be contributing to constipation.
+As shared on Parents.com:

 Don’t forget to offer plenty of water as well.
-I like to give my kids a sippy cup of water around the house (something they don’t always do).
+I’d give my kids a sippy cup of water around the house (something they don’t always do).
 Having water on hand nearly all the time helped them finally pass poop.
-And finally, make sure your child gets plenty of exercise to help with her bowel movements.
+Lastly, make sure your child gets plenty of exercise to help with his bowel movements.

 Staying consistent and removing diapers cold turkey sends the message that she’ll be wearing undies from now on—no question about it.
 This strengthens her resolve—and clears up any confusion—about whether she can still rely on diapers as a backup.

 That said, diapers and pull-ups are fine to use for sleep.
 Our pediatrician reminded us that our bodies can’t be potty trained during sleep and that kids will eventually learn to stay dry at night.
 But for daytime use, ditch the diapers, especially if you told your child you would.